Introduction to Azure IoT with Fsharp

 With the Azure Function properly decompressing and shredding the IoT Hub data, and posting the results to our Event Hub, we can now focus on aiming our sensor data at PowerBI for display.
 The easiest way to set up a properly shaped streaming dataset for PowerBI is to pass the Event Hub events through an Azure Stream Analytics Job (ASA).

-icon in the upper left corner and Search
+Back in the Portal, select the + icon in the upper left corner and Search

-.
-Select Stream Analytics Job
+for Stream Analytics.
+Select Stream Analytics Job and press Create in

 the new blade.

-The Portal will present a new configuration blade that requires a Job name
+The Portal will present a new configuration blade that requires a Job name;

 be sure to add the job to the existing resource group for cleanup later.
 Press

-to kick off the deployment of the Stream Analytics Job.
+Create to kick off the deployment of the Stream Analytics Job.

-Once the deployment completes, select the Inputs
+Once the deployment completes, select the Inputs tab of the ASA job.
+Press

-button at the top of the new pane and enter the following
+the + Add button at the top of the new pane and enter the following

 information:

-- Input Alias - this will be the value we reference in the
+- Input Alias - this will be the value we reference in the fromfield of the ASA query

-field of the ASA query - Source Type - set to
+- Source Type - set to Data Stream

-- Source - select
+- Source - select Event Hubfrom the drop down

-Use event hub from current subscription
+- Subscription - select Use event hub from current subscription

 - Service bus name - select the event hub service name created a few sections ago